glubsy/livestream_saver/README.md

   --email-notifications
                         Enables sending e-mail reports to administrator.
 (Default: False) --skip-download       Skip the download phase (useful to run hook scripts instead).
-(Default: False)
+(Default: False) --ignore-quality-change
+                        If stream resolution changes during live-stream, keep downloading anyway.
+(Default: False) --max-simultaneous-streams MAX_SIMULTANEOUS_STREAMS
+                        If more than one stream is being broadcast, download up to this number of videos simultaneously.
+(Default: 2)
 ```

 # Downloading a live stream